The purpose of the Committee is to support research or evaluation projects by, with and for a community.

 Important dates for Community Sector Research

 Applications can be submitted throughout the year.
 The Committee meets up to four times per year to consider grant requests while funds are available.
+To be considered, requests need to be received at least three weeks before a decision meeting.

 Ngā kaupapa kāore e tautokona ā-pūtea / What we don't fund